 About Torah MiTzion

-Our expertise is at providing high-impact, dynamic, educational shlichim who learnt advanced Torah studies and served in the IDF, thus exemplifying an idealistic model of commitment to both Judaism and Zionism.
-Their duties in the communities include one-on-one (chavruta) learning, formal and informal education, community events and hosting.
-We happily invite every Jew with a thirst to learn and connect to Judaism and Israel.
+The Torah Learning Centers are staffed by high-impact, dynamic, educational emissaries (shlichim), men and women, singles and families.
+They all possess a deep knowledge of and love for Torah studies and have served in the IDF or did National Service, thus exemplifying an idealistic model of commitment to both Judaism and Zionism.
+Their duties in the communities include one-on-one (chavruta) learning, formal and informal education, implementing community events and hosting smaller, more personalized activities (e.g Shabbat dinners) for individuals and families in the community.

 Our time-tested Theory of Change posits that our learning centers (Batei Midrash) create a strengthening of Jewish identity, higher rates of affiliation and observance, stronger ties to Israel and increased Aliyah.